joaquinsalinas06/Schedule-Maker/README.md

 ## Credits

 This project is an adaptation of the code created by Dylan Carroll.
-We are grateful to Dylan for his generosity in allowing us to use his code as a base for this project.
+I'm grateful to Dylan for his generosity in allowing us to use his code as a base for this project.
 Check out his work on [GitHub](https://github.com/DylanScottCarroll/) and his [website](https://www.dylancarroll.net/).